FelixOnline/v2/content/articles/2016-2-19-science-whats-good.md

 Clinical trials could begin in the next two years, which if successful would greatly aid the fight against cancer

-Lukianova\-Hieb et al. 2016  @ Nature Nanotechnology
+Lukianova-Hieb et al. 2016  @ Nature Nanotechnology

 **Printing ‘living’ ears**